-Virginia tax code requires all business owners, including home based businesses, to file a business tangible personal property return and current asset list annually.
+The Code of Virginia requires all business owners, including home based businesses, to annually report business tangible personal property for taxation.

-- Business tangible personal property taxes are billed semiannually and are due to be paid to the Loudoun County Treasurer by May 5 and October 5 of each year.
+- Business tangible personal property taxes are billed semiannually and paid to the Loudoun County Treasurer by May 5 and October 5 of each year.
 Additional information regarding Loudoun’s tax deadlines is available on the tax calendar.

-- Each January, property owners will receive a reminder pertaining to business tangible personal property.
+- Property owners will receive a courtesy reminder to report business tangible personal property.

 - Do not include vehicles unless the vehicle is not tagged to drive on public roads.

-- If ownership has changed, please notify the Commissioner of the Revenue's office as soon as possible so we can notify the new owner of the need to file a declaration.
+- If ownership has changed, please notify the Office of the Commissioner of the Revenue as soon as possible so we can notify the new owner of the requirement to register the business.

-- The Commissioner of the Revenue is responsible for the assessment of all personal property with taxable status in Loudoun County.
+- The Commissioner of the Revenue is responsible for the assessment of all personal property within Loudoun County.

 - Assessments begin at 50% of cost for items purchased in the immediate prior year and decrease by 10% per year to a minimum of 10% of cost for items purchased five or more years ago.

-- The Loudoun County Board of Supervisors sets the personal property tax rates applied to these assessments.
+- The Loudoun County Board of Supervisors sets the personal property tax rates applicable to these assessments.

-- If your business is dissolved or discontinued subsequent to January 1, the tax is not prorated for the tax year in which the business is closed.
+If your business moves, or is discontinued after January 1, the tax is not prorated for the tax year the business was closed.
 The tax is also not prorated for the tax year in which an asset is sold or disposed of.
-The disposal of that asset should be reported in the asset list submitted with your next annual renewal.
+The disposal of that asset should be reported in the asset list submitted with your next annual filing.

 If you have questions about business tax or require assistance, please call the business tax division at 703-777-0260.